 Your campaign revenue

 Once your campaign is running, you will be able to calculate the turnover with an option to edit the attribution period.
-The turnover is based on the sum of receipts a contact has created since receiving a marketing email from this version. (if you are not familiar with version, check the article: how to use journey)
+The turnover is based on the sum of orders a contact has created since receiving a marketing email from this version. (if you are not familiar with version, check the article: how to use journey)

 Statistics displayed in your journey